 A kindergarten teacher helps children to learn how to get along with the diverse student body.
 They also help children learn important skills like sitting still and listening when the teacher is talking.

-Becoming a Kindergarten Teacher in Texas
+Kindergarten Teacher Requirements Texas

 The children in this entry-level grade have not been away from their parents and guardians for several hours a day, and the kindergarten teacher makes them feel safe while at school and helps them to develop socially, as well as teaching them basic skills like counting, reading, and more.

 Personal Needs for a Kindergarten Teacher

 A kindergarten teacher is a specialized instructor who deals with education and social adjustment training.
 They need a few personal qualities in order to be successful at their job.